rokibhasansagar/Documentation/BUILD_FLAGS.md

 This section provides custom PBRP Build Flags that can be used while building for devices.
 Add these flags at the bottom of `BoardConfig.mk` file.
+> Please refer to https://pitchblackrecovery.com/docs-category/how-to/ for more info.

 ### Maintainer Info